d1pankarmedhi/nn-linear-quantization/README.md

 It allows developers to quantize any Hugging Face model from the HF Hub without losing much in terms of performance and accuracy.
 The underlying method is a simple linear quantization technique (both asymmetric and symmetric), enabling quick and ready-to-go quantization on the fly.

-> **Note**: This tool is not ready for production environments and should only be used for building intuition.
-Consider it a tool for model quantization experimentation.

 ## Linear Quantization

 -   **Symmetric Quantization:** The range of quantized values is symmetric around zero.
 This is simpler but might be less accurate if the data is not centered around zero.